 Jefferson Land Trust and North Olympic Land Trust work to conserve the Olympic Peninsula’s rich habitat, natural resources, prime farmland soils, and breathtaking scenery — in perpetuity.

-Our two organizations have formed a Climate Resiliency Partnership to help ensure the Olympic Peninsula thrives in the face of climate change.
+Our two organizations have formed a Climate Resilience Partnership to help ensure the Olympic Peninsula thrives in the face of climate change.

 Working together, we will tackle landscape-scale conservation and stewardship projects across the Olympic Peninsula that best prepare our lands and communities for the changes already underway.